Keynote Workshop<br> Apply a Shame-Sensitive and Culturally Responsive Lens in Domestic Family Violence Work

 Three Key Learnings

-3. Apply innovative and relational thinking when working with and through shame.
+3. Utilise innovative and relational approaches when engaging with issues of shame and trauma.

-3. Apply innovative and relational thinking when working with and through shame.
+3. Utilise innovative and relational approaches when engaging with issues of shame and trauma.

 Speaker